Loving v. Virginia

 Loving v.
-Virginia, 388 U.S. 1 (1967), was a landmark civil rights decision of the U.S. Supreme Court in which the Court ruled that laws banning interracial marriage violate the Equal Protection and Due Process Clauses of the Fourteenth Amendment to the U.S. Constitution.
-The case involved Mildred Loving, a woman of color, and her white husband Richard Loving, who in 1958 were sentenced to a year in prison for marrying each other.
-Their marriage violated Virginia's Racial Integrity Act of 1924, which criminalized marriage between people classified as "white" and people classified as "colored".
-The Lovings appealed their conviction to the Supreme Court of Virginia, which upheld it.
-They then appealed to the U.S. Supreme Court, which agreed to hear their case.

-In June 1967, the Supreme Court issued a unanimous decision in the Lovings' favor and overturned their convictions.
-Its decision struck down Virginia's anti-miscegenation law and ended all race-based legal restrictions on marriage in the United States.
-Virginia had argued before the Court that its law was not a violation of the Equal Protection Clause because the punishment was the same regardless of the offender's race, and thus it "equally burdened" both caucasians and non-caucasians.
-The Court found that the law nonetheless violated the Equal Protection Clause because it was based solely on "distinctions drawn according to race" and outlawed conduct—namely, that of getting married—that was otherwise generally accepted and which citizens were free to do.
-Beginning in 2013, the decision was cited as precedent in U.S. federal court decisions holding restrictions on same-sex marriage in the United States unconstitutional, including in the Supreme Court decision Obergefell v.
+Virginia, 388 U.S. 1 (1967), was a landmark civil rights decision of the United States Supreme Court that ruled that the laws banning interracial marriage violate the Equal Protection and Due Process clauses of the Fourteenth Amendment to the U.S. Constitution.
+Beginning in 2013, the decision was cited as precedent in U.S. federal court decisions ruling that restrictions on same-sex marriage in the United States were unconstitutional, including in the Supreme Court decision Obergefell v.
 Hodges (2015).

-Loving v.
-Virginia is frequently ranked as one of the greatest Supreme Court decisions of the modern era.
+The case involved Richard Loving, a white man, and his wife Mildred Loving, a woman of color.
+In 1959, the Lovings were convicted of violating Virginia's Racial Integrity Act of 1924, which criminalized marriage between people classified as "white" and people classified as "colored".
+Caroline County circuit court judge Leon M. Bazile sentenced them to prison but suspended the sentence on the condition that they leave Virginia and not return.
+The Lovings filed a motion to vacate their convictions on the ground that the Racial Integrity Act was unconstitutional, but Bazile denied it.
+After unsuccessfully appealing to the Supreme Court of Virginia, the Lovings appealed to the U.S. Supreme Court, which agreed to hear their case.

+In June 1967, the Supreme Court issued a unanimous decision in the Lovings' favor that overturned their convictions and struck down Virginia's Racial Integrity Act.
+Virginia had argued before the Court that its law was not a violation of the Equal Protection Clause because the punishment was the same regardless of the offender's race, and therefore it "equally burdened" both whites and non-whites.
+The Court found that the law nonetheless violated the Equal Protection Clause because it was based solely on "distinctions drawn according to race" and outlawed conduct—namely, that of getting married—that was otherwise generally accepted and that citizens were free to do.
+The Court's decision ended all race-based legal restrictions on marriage in the United States.

 Background

 Anti-miscegenation laws in the United States

 Anti-miscegenation laws had been in place in certain states since the colonial period.
-In the Reconstruction Era in 1865, the Black Codes across the seven states of the lower South made interracial marriage illegal.
+During the Reconstruction era in 1865, the Black Codes across the seven states of the lower South made interracial marriage illegal.
 The new Republican legislatures in six states repealed the restrictive laws.
 By 1894, when the Democratic Party in the South returned to power, restrictions were reimposed.

 A major concern was how to draw the line between black and white in a society in which white men had many children with enslaved black women.
 On the one hand, a person's reputation as black or white was usually what mattered in practice.
 On the other hand, most laws used a "one drop of blood" rule, which meant that one black ancestor made a person black in the view of the law.
 In 1967, 16 states still retained anti-miscegenation laws, mainly in the American South.